When it comes to stories of entrepreneurship, there is an interesting link between intelligence and eccentric nature.

 “When you innovate, you’ve got to be prepared for everyone telling you you’re nuts.”

 Ellison is known for his bold and quirky personality.
-For example, once his neighbor’s tree grew tall enough to block Ellison’s view of the San Francisco Bay, he demanded the tree to get cut down.
+For example, one story of his is that he once his neighbor's tree grew tall enough to block Ellison’s view of the San Francisco Bay, he demanded the tree to get cut down.
 His neighbors refused, to which he then offered to buy their home to do it himself.
 The offer was refused and the case got taken to court.

 Larry Ellison loves yachts, especially yacht racing.
 In 1998 at an Australian race Ellison almost died in a typhoon that killed six sailors from other ships.
 The horrible event reminded him of how “life is glorious and fragile and short”.